ozyurtf/cpu-scheduler/README.md

 A5                   B5
 ```

-And assume that we want the statement A2 in process A to be completed before statement B4 begins in process B. How to do this ?
+And assume that we want the statement A2 in process A to be completed before statement B4 begins in process B. How we can do this ?

-We can put the signal() call after A2, and wait() call before B4.
+We can put the **signal()** call after A2, and **wait()** call before B4.
 Through that way, after B1, B2, and B3 are executed, we wait the signal coming from the signal() operation.
 And that signal only comes after A2 is completed.
 Through this way, we can ensure that statement A2 is completed before statement B4 begins.

-Semaphores are elegant solutions for sycnhronization of the processes/threads.
-But a race condition can occur like in the other methods if multiple processes/threads try to execute the wait() and signal() operatiions simultaneously.
+So if we want to summarize: semaphores are elegant solutions for sycnhronization of the processes/threads.
+But a **race condition** can **occur** like in the other methods if multiple processes/threads try to **execute the wait() and signal() operations simultaneously**.

 For instance, if one thread is in the middle of decrementing the semaphore value by using wait() operation and another thread tries to increment the same value in signal() operation at the same time, that will cause race condition.

-Therefore, we must impement the wait() and signal() operations in atomic way so that they should be executed exclusively.
+Therefore, we must **impement the wait() and signal()** operations in **atomic** way so that they should be executed exclusively.

-We can make the wait() and signal() operations atomic by using **interrupts** and **lock variable**
+We can make the wait() and signal() operations atomic by using **lock variable**

 ```
 class Semaphore {
+  int lockvar;
+    // The lock variable

+  int value;
+    // The value of semaphore

+  queue<Thread*> waitQ;
-  int lockvar;           // The lock variable int value;             // The value of semaphore queue<Thread*> waitQ;  // Queue that holds threads that are blocked (waiting) because of the lack of resources. void Init(int v);
+    // Queue that holds threads that are blocked (waiting) because of the lack of resources.

+  void Init(int v);

+  void wait();
-  void wait();           // Wait operation.
-This operation is called by a thread/process when it wants to release a resource.
+    // This operation is called by a thread/process when it wants to acquire a resource.

+  void signal();
-  void signal();         // Signal operation.
-This operation is called by a thread/process when it wants to acquire a resource.
+    // This operation is called by a thread/process when it wants to release a resource.
 }

 void Semaphore::Init(int v) {

   value = v;

+  waitQ.init();
-  waitQ.init();          // Initialize an empty queue to hold threads that are blocked (waiting) because of the lack of resources.
+    // Initialize an empty queue to hold threads
+    // that are blocked (waiting) because of the lack of resources.
 }

 void Semaphore::wait() {
+  lock(&lockvar);
-  lock(&lockvar);                     // Lock the lock variable so that when a process/thread acquires resources, no other process/threads can interfere with this.
+    // Lock the lock variable so that when a process/thread acquires resources,
+    // no other process/threads can interfere with this.

+  value--;
+    // Decrement the value of semaphore by 1.

+  if (value < 0) {

+    waitQ.add(current_thread);
-  value--;                            // Decrement the value of semaphore by 1. if (value < 0) {                    // If the new value of the semaphore is negative, this means that resource(s) controlled by the semaphore was already being used.
+      // If the new value of the semaphore is negative,
+      // this means that resource(s) controlled by the semaphore was already being used.
+      // In that case, add current thread into the wait queue because of the lack of available resources.

+    current_thread->status = blocked;
+      // Update the status of the thread as "blocked"
+      // because it cannot access to the shared resource at this moment

+    unlock(&lockvar);
-    waitQ.add(current_thread);        // Add current thread into the wait queue, because of the lack of available resources current_thread->status = blocked; // Update the status of the thread as "blocked" because it cannot access to the shared resource at this moment unlock(&lockvar);                 // Unlock the lock variable so that another process/thread can start it's operations. schedule();                       // Schedule another thread to avoid spinning and wasting CPU time.
+      // Unlock the lock variable so that another process/thread can start it's operations.

+    schedule();
+      // Schedule another thread to avoid spinning and wasting CPU time.
   }
   else {
+    unlock(&lockvar);
-    unlock(&lockvar);                 // Unlock the lock variable so that another process/thread can start it's operations.
+      // Unlock the lock variable so that another process/thread can start it's operations.
   }
 }

 void Semaphore::signal() {

+  lock(&lockvar);
-  lock(&lockvar);                       // Lock the lock variable so that when a process/thread release resources, no other process/threads can interfere with this.
+    // Lock the lock variable so that when a process/thread release resources,
+    // no other process/threads can interfere with this.

+  value++;
+    // Increment the value of the semaphore by 1.
+    // This means that the process/thread that was using a resource left its critical region
+    // and stopped accessing to that resource.

+  if (value <= 0) {

+    Thread *thd= waitQ.getNextThread();
-  value++;                              // Increment the value of the semaphore by 1.
-The process/thread that was using a resource left it's critical region and stopped accessing to that resource. if (value <= 0) {                     // If the semaphore value was negative before this increment, this means that there were waiting processes/threads in the wait queue.
+      // If the semaphore value was negative before this increment,
+      // this means that there were waiting processes/threads in the wait queue.
-    Thread *thd= waitQ.getNextThread(); // In that case, after the shared resource is being released in the previous steps, one of these waiting processes/threads can now start using that resource.
-In that condition, we pick one thread from the wait queue. scheduler->add(thd);                // And then add it to the scheduler.
+      // In that case, after the shared resource is being released in the previous steps,
+      // one of these waiting processes/threads can now start using that resource.
+      // In that condition, we pick one thread from the wait queue.

+    scheduler->add(thd);
+      // And then add the tread to the scheduler.
   }
+  unlock(&lockvar);
-  unlock(&lockvar);                     // Unlock the lock variable so that another process/thread can start it's operations.
+    // Unlock the lock variable so that another process/thread can start it's operations.
 }
 ```

 In the examples above, we used **binary/mutex semaphores**.
-These semaphores can be see nas lock.
+These semaphores can be seen as lock.
 They are ideal for mutual exclusion problems.
 In these problems, when the semaphore value is initialized to 1, this means that the lock is available.

 There is also another type of semaphores that is called **counting semaphores**.
 This is a type of semaphore that represents the number of processes/threads that are allowed to be in their critical regions at the same time.
-In cases when we want multiple processes/threads to enter their critical regions, we can use counting semaphores.
+In cases when we want multiple processes/threads to enter their critical regions simultaenously, we can use counting semaphores.
 But in these cases, mutual exclusion is not guaranteed.

 Let's review the use case of both binary/mutex semaphores and counting semaphores in the producer-consumer problem.